Generalised actuator disk theory: wake development with turbulent entrainment: Pressure Poisson equation for actuator disk flows

 Equation~\eqref{eq:PPE_solution_semiinf_f=g=0_x>0} can also be applied to the upwind region by substituting \(-x\) for \(x\), and using \(P_D^+\) as the corresponding boundary condition.
 Thus, the solution for \(P(x, 0)\) over the entire domain \( -\infty < x < \infty \), $x\neq 0$, assuming $f_1=f_2=0$, is given by:

 We have replaced the actual effects of $f_1+f_2$ with specification of the distinct values of $P_D^+$ and $P_D^-$ that are obtained instead from an ``integral'' condition (integrated Bernoulli equation) of the problem.
 Finally, it is worth noting that the simplified solution presented here does not capture the complexities of the pressure distribution around the disk or outside the control volume, and should be regarded only as an approximation of pressure variation along the disk axis.
+Finally, it is worth mentioning that for small perturbations, assuming the pressure satisfies Laplace's equation ($\nabla^2 p = 0$) is equivalent to using potential flow theory with Laplace's equation for the velocity potential ($\nabla^2 \phi = 0$), where objects can be modelled as sources or sinks (similar to the approach used in \cite{steiros_drag_2018}).

 \end{appen}